-- Combine all ingredients, including the ripened preferment.
+- Combine all ingredients, including the ripened preferment to make the dough.

 - Let rest for 10 minutes, then transfer into a lined loaf tin and smooth the top with a spatula.

-- Cover with extra seeds and leave to rest for one hour.
+- Cover with extra seeds.
+Leave to rest for 1 hour.

 - After 45 minutes in the oven, cover with another tin or foil.

-- When the time is up, take the bread out the loaf tin.
-Let cool down on a cooling rack.
+- When the full 90 minutes are up, take the bread out of the loaf tin and cool down on a wire cooling rack.